juliusbaechle/Quadcopter/README.md

 <img src="Doc/Drone.jpeg" alt="Drone">

 Originally, this was started  as seminar project by my brother and his classmates in 2017.
-The basis for this was the PDF included under Documents.
+The basis for this was the PDF included in the Doc folder.
 In 2019, the project was further developed by my brother and me.
 The software as well as the CAD parts were completely revised, the circuit boards for the drone and the remote control were taken over.
 To edit the CAD parts, we used Autodesk Inventor 2019.
 For printing the parts we were allowed to use the 3D printers